One of my top running related pet peeves are the people who respond to my having done multiple marathons with a reply “I could never do that.”

 Once upon a time, I thought I could never run a marathon.
 I could never scuba dive.
 I could never graduate law school.
 I could never start a blog.
 And then one day I decided to try.
 I started.
 I put in the work and did them all.

-Barring some sort of actual, physical limitation (which are much more rare than many people think – many ‘knee pain’ complaints can be remedied with strength training or other exercises your doctor can point you to), if you want to do a marathon, and you are willing to do the work, you can run a marathon.
+Barring some sort of actual, physical limitation (which are much more rare than many people think – many ‘knee pain’ complaints can be remedied with strength training or other exercises your doctor can point you to), if you want to run a marathon, and you are willing to do the work, you can run a marathon.

 Never confuse “I can’t do insert thing here” with “I don’t want to insert thing here.”